tsphethean/stubber/readme.md

 * In stubber/public, create a file with the name [hash].xml, with a contents of the desired SOAP response for your service
 * Update your SOAP client to point at http://127.0.0.1:9999, make the request, and see the response returned to you

+**Note: Whitespace in the SOAP request is currently important, so you may get strange results depending on indentations.
+If in doubt, make sure the client you generate the hash from, is the same you'll be using for making the "real" service call. **

 Example:
 --------
 Use the following SOAP request to http://127.0.0.1:9999: